Qasr el Yahud: Step into the Sacred Waters of the Jordan River

 What to See at Qasr el Yahud

-• St. John the Baptist Greek Orthodox Monastery: Located just nearby, this monastery is a stunning site with traditional Orthodox artwork, frescoes, and icons dedicated to John the Baptist, enhancing the spiritual atmosphere of the area.
+- St. John the Baptist Greek Orthodox Monastery: Located nearby, this restored monastery features traditional Orthodox artwork, frescoes, and icons dedicated to John the Baptist.
+It is built on the ruins of earlier Byzantine-era structures and also commemorates the crossing of the Jordan by the Children of Israel.

 Nearby Sites